vtlanglois/Exercise-03c-Music-and-Sound/README.md

 func _ready():
 	# animate the behavior
+	pass

 func _physics_process(_delta):
 	$Highlight.modulate.a = (sin(c)/2)+0.5
 	c += 0.5
 ```
+Select the Timer node and add a timeout() signal.
+Attach it to the Coin.gd script; the only job of the resulting method is to queue_free()

 When you are done, save the scene as res://Coin/Coin.tscn.

-In res://Pieces/Piece.gd, add this to line 18:
+In res://Pieces/Piece.gd, add this above the `_ready()` function:
 ```
 var Coin = preload("res://Coin/Coin.tscn")
 ```